fivehanz/wikijs-notes/principles-of-software-engineering/how-to-approach-software-development.md

 ## 1.5 The need for S/W Engineering

-> The application of engineering to software, i.e. the application of a systematic, disciplined, quantifiable approach to its development, operation, and maintenance (IEEE, 1993)
+> The application of engineering to software, i.e. the application of a **systematic, disciplined, quantifiable** approach to its **development, operation, and maintenance.** (IEEE, 1993)